CodePushGo/website/src/content/blog/en/capacitor-ota-updates-versioning-best-practices.md

 ### Required vs Optional Updates

 Striking a balance between app functionality and user experience is crucial when deciding on required or optional updates.
 For critical fixes, a force update may be necessary, but it should be used sparingly to avoid frustrating users.
-The Capacitor SDK offers options for update modes, including:
+The React Native SDK offers options for update modes, including:

 > "We generally don't recommend this mode since it can lead to the splash screen showing for a long time, especially if the user is on a poor network connection."
-> – Capacitor SDK Setup – [Appflow](https://ionic.io/appflow/), regarding Force Update
+> – React Native SDK Setup – [Appflow](https://ionic.io/appflow/), regarding Force Update

 To maintain a smooth user experience during critical workflows like authentication, consider implementing update-blocking mechanisms.
 For instance: